Munshi-PremChand/headway/README.md

 ### The page checked against itself

-Printed distance over printed time needs no coordinates, so an impossible speed cannot be blamed on a geocode — it is an error in the source.
+Printed distance over printed time needs no coordinates, so an impossible speed cannot be blamed on a geocode, it is an error in the source.
 Three are present in ASTC's own published timetable:

 | service | leg | what the page prints |
 |---|---|---|